Dooque/aoe2-de-in-game-rating-overlay/README.md

 * Changed font size from 14 to 11.
 * Changed font type from Arial to Britannic Bold.
 * Added text color for each player.
-* Window remembers the last position on the screen.
+* The window remembers the last position on the screen.

 ### v0.0.1